How to Write an Executive Cover Letter: Example and Tips

-Cover letters are another necessary evil of the job search process.
-No one really likes to write them…mainly because most people don't know what to include to make the cover letter worth reading.
+Looking for your next executive role?
+Cover letters are a necessary evil of the job search process.
+No one really likes to write them.
+That’s mainly because most people don't know what to include to make the cover letter worth reading.
+Before you get started on your executive cover letter, chances are you will have a few burning questions in mind.

 Should you restate your resume?